raibisch/Energy2Shelly_ESP/README.md

 # Installation
+## Option 1: Compile yourself
+1) compile and flash for your microcontroller using [PlatformIO](https://platformio.org/)
+## Option 2: Flash pre-compiled binary via browser
 1) connect your ESP to your PC using USB and follow the instructions on the [webflasher](https://therealmoeder.github.io/Energy2Shelly_ESP/)

+## Configuration
-2) wait for the device to open a hotspot named "Energy2Shelly"
+1) Power device and wait for a hotspot named "Energy2Shelly"
-3) running WifiManager for intial WiFi setup and further configuration
+2) Connect to that hotspot
+3) Enter wifi and configuration data using the captive portal or by opening http://192.168.4.1/

   ### On the captive portal you can currently enter:
   - <code>MQTT</code>